 Alongside becoming more aware of these habits, with mindful running we learn methods to unpick our attention from them and place it in the present moment, offering more clarity and freeing up energy that we can utilise in more useful ways.
 Therefore, checking in with and reflecting on what motivates us to run, recognising any unhelpful negative mind habits that may be emerging and then consciously choosing to re-frame the motivation without them, can pay dividends once out on the trail and even in daily life itself.

-Once we learn to identify our mind’s negative habits, we can gently label them with an appropriate theme such as: “inner critic mind”, “comparing mind”, “judging mind.
+Once we learn to identify our mind’s negative habits, we can gently label them with an appropriate theme.
+It could be ‘inner critic mind’, ‘comparing mind’, ‘judging mind.’
 Crucially, without denying these habits, we can simply choose to refocus our motivation free from their extra and unnecessary burden.
 “I want to run to improve my fitness and get in better shape than I am now” is a clean, clear and much lighter motivation to propel you out on the trails.

 When we introduce mindfulness to our running, we are making a conscious decision to apply awareness and attention to an activity which can so easily pass by on autopilot.
 Running on autopilot is to run with very little direct experience and awareness of what we are doing while we are doing it.
 An honest appraisal of our experience of running would acknowledge that we can spend much of the time zoned out, typically caught up in some form of mental activity.

 To avoid slipping into this kind of habit, and with our motivation already established, we can then be more specific in setting ourselves an intention.
 It could be to apply a particular focus of attention when running (see examples below) or it may be as simple as choosing to run with no agenda or structure at all.
-At the other end of the spectrum you may be following a training plan in which case your run will probably include targeted and specific activities, maybe speed work, hill reps or a recovery run.
+Perhaps you’re following a training plan, in which case your run will probably include targeted and specific activities, maybe speed work, hill reps or a recovery run.

-Whatever the session, our intention could be just to complete it to the best of our ability, even if on the day our best might not achieve the target at hand.
+Whatever the session, our intention could be just to complete it to the best of our ability.

 we can help break the habit of running mechanically or in a mental fog…”